HIV Clinical and Research Program

 Study to understand the natural history of HIV (SUN): This study is designed to identify complications of HIV infection and its treatment with the goal of improving these outcomes.
 The study is sponsored by the CDC.

-Merck: Pharmaceutically-sponsored study in conjunction with the National Jewish Health labs to identify indicators of effectiveness of individual drugs that are more sensitive than viral load.
+Abbvie: Pharmaceutically-sponsored study in conjunction with the National Jewish Health labs to identify inflammatory biomarkers that are associated with disease progression, cardiovascular complications, osteoporosis, lipodystrophy, and other HIV-associated co-morbid conditions.

-Participant in the AIDS Clinical Trials Group studies of the National Institutes of Health (NIH) through the University of Colorado Denver.
+Participant in the AIDS Clinical Trials Group studies of the National Institutes of Health (NIH) through the University of Colorado and Denver Health Medical Center in Denver.

 Gilead Sciences: Evaluation of a new "booster" of protease inhibitors in comparison to ritonavir in HIV infected individuals who have never been on antiretroviral treatment.